 Getting someone to act on your behalf

-It is a good idea to set up a nominated person before you leave New Zealand.
-They will be able to talk to us about your loan while you are overseas, but you do not have to.
+It is a good idea to set up a nominated person to manage your loan while you are overseas, but you do not have to.

 Temporary repayment suspension